-Screening Russia: Film and Society from Khrushchev to Putin
+Screening Russia: Film and Society from the Tsars to Putin

-You’ll be given an in-depth understanding of developments in late-Soviet and post-Soviet society and culture as reflected in key films from the period 1959 to 2010.
-You’ll examine how films from this period are constructed technically and develop skills in analysing films in their historical and social contexts.
-You’ll spend around two hours per week in lectures and seminars.
+In this module you will acquire an in-depth understanding of developments in Russian society and culture as reflected in popular and influential films from the period 1900 to 2010.
+You’ll examine how films are constructed technically and develop skills in analysing cinema in its historical and social contexts.
+You’ll spend two hours per week in lectures and seminars.

 This module addresses evidence for crusader motivation and experience through sources relating to crusading activity in Europe and the Middle East from the late eleventh century to the mid-13th century.
 It seeks to understand how crusaders saw themselves and their enemies, their experiences and activity on crusade and as settlers, and how this horrifying yet enduringly fascinating process has been interpreted historically.
 You’ll have five hours per week in lectures and seminars.